brettlaws/eventful_widget/README.md

-# bloc_widget
+# eventful_widget

 A Flutter package that uses bloc to encourage separation of logic from looks.

 # About
-This package provides two useful abstract widgets -- <b>BlocWidget</b> and <b>StateInjectedWidget</b>.
+This package provides two useful abstract widgets -- <b>EventfulWidget</b> and <b>StateInjectedWidget</b>.
 Extending these classes allows for simple and clean state management.
 Proper use of this package will give you a clear path to easily test business logic components as well as UI components.

 # Usage